gwuhaolin/echo_graphql/README.md

 ```

 ### Use cache to improve performance
-cache all graphql request by post body hash
+cache all graphql request by body hash
 ```go
 import (
 	"github.com/graph-gophers/graphql-go"